Branimir Glavaš: War crimes charges

 The verdict meant his membership in the Parliament automatically rescinded, together with the immunity and other privileges he continued to enjoy up to that moment.
 The parliamentary committee subsequently decided that his mandate ended with the day of the final verdict, 2 May 2010, a decision he publicly appealed saying he was still owed one month's salary.

 Another scandal arose after it was discovered that prominent members of Glavaš' political party had participated in a plot to bribe members of the Supreme Court to show him leniency.

 Based upon the agreement of mutual execution of criminal sanctions between Croatia and Bosnia and Herzegovina, the Court of Bosnia and Herzegovina confirmed the second-instance verdict and Glavaš was arrested in Drinovci on 28 September 2010.
 He was incarcerated in the southern Bosnian town of Mostar.
 On 20 January 2015, Croatia's Constitutional Court rescinded Glavaš' war crimes conviction on procedural grounds.
 He was released from prison after having served five years of his original sentence.

 His case was sent back to the Supreme Court for a retrial.
 He is the highest ranking Croatian official to have ever been convicted for war crimes by a local judiciary.

 In July 2016, the Supreme Court quashed his verdict and ordered a full retrial.
 In 2021, a new retrial began, with Glavaš being retried along with his subordinates Gordana Getos Magdić, Dino Kontić, and Zdravko Dragić.
 In October 2023, he was convicted and sentenced to seven years in prison in a first instance verdict.
 Magdić was sentenced to four years, Kontić and Dragić each to three years.
 Glavaš vowed to challenge the decision.

 Following the first-instance verdict, Glavaš again escaped to Bosnia and Herzegovina at the end of October 2023.
 He returned to Croatia in mid-December 2023 and has been residing in Osijek ever since.
 He appealed his verdict once again.

 On 18 April 2025, Glavaš announced his candidacy in the local elections, seeking his third term as prefect of the Osijek-Baranja County.
-Legal proceedings pertinent to Glavaš' appeal of his verdict are expected to be completed by 18 May 2025.
+On 10 June 2026, the Zagreb County Court upheld Glavaš's sentence.